spiral/docs/docs/en/debug/xdebug.md

 ## In Docker

-To alter workers config in docker use the following or similar config for your container:
+To alter workers config in docker, use the following or similar config for your container:

 ```yaml
 event-service: